jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/My Tryst with ISI-Delhi.md

 ## 5. Queries

-1. **Instead of appearing for the exam in May'23 and joining the campus in Aug'23, Can I instead seek admission starting from Sept'23 for the PhD Program?** I'm ready to take any kind of examination which the admission board demands from me - written/interview etc.
+1. **Instead of appearing for the exam in May'23 and joining the campus in Aug'23, Can I instead seek admission starting from Sept'23 for the PhD Program?** I'm willing to take any kind of examination which the admission board requires me - written/interview etc.
    <details>
    <summary>[Click to Expand] <strong>Explanation:</strong></summary>
    Since, it is being difficult to memory manage for both exams UPSC-CSE & ISI-JRF being held in May'23.
 In this regard, taking note of the exception that exists on ISI's - Economics Planning Unit webpage attached below.
 Can I seek an admission instead by taking the examination test the admission board requires me in order to start from Sept'23 ? <br>